maxlim33/scriptrunner-demo-examples/README.md

 # About This Repository

-This repository contains ScriptRunner demonstration examples and is a fork of the [ScriptRunner Migration Project](https://bitbucket.org/adaptavistlabs/migration-example-project) maintained by Adaptavist.
+This repository contains ScriptRunner demonstration examples and is a fork of the [ScriptRunner Migration Example Project](https://bitbucket.org/adaptavistlabs/migration-example-project) maintained by Adaptavist.

 The upstream project provides a Gradle plugin that enables programmatic deployment of ScriptRunner configurations.
 This fork extends that functionality with additional Gradle features tailored for my demonstration purposes.